Titanic Collapsible Boat B: History

 Collapsible Boat B was located on the roof of the officers' quarters.
 At around 2:00 a.m., Lightoller and other crew members tried to take it down by using a makeshift ramp with oars, but the improvised ramp broke, and the boat landed upside-down on the ship's flooding deck.
 Lightoller and other seamen, as well as stewards and even passengers, attempted to right the collapsible, but they were unable to do that due to the Titanic beginning her final plunge at around 2:15 a.m.
 By that time, Lightoller decided to jump into the water and swam towards Collapsible B, discarding his heavy Webley Revolver, which impeded him from swimming properly.
 He was nearly killed when a funnel fell and crushed many of those in the water.
 The subsequent wave washed off Collapsible B to sea and further away from the sinking ship.
-At least 12 men were clinging to its ropes, including Lightoller, junior wireless operator Harold Bride, American colonel Archibald Gracie IV, and chef Charles Joughin.
-Bride was briefly trapped beneath the boat before being able to emerge and stand onboard.
+At least 12 men were clinging to its ropes, including Lightoller, junior wireless operator Harold Bride, and American colonel Archibald Gracie IV, while chief baker Charles Joughin remained to a side of the boat until he was rescued by another lifeboat, suffering from swollen feet due to the cold when he was rescued by the Carpathia.
+Bride was briefly trapped beneath the boat before being able to emerge and stand on board.
 Approximately 30 men managed to get on the upside-down raft, with Lightoller taking command and instructing them how to balance the weight to avoid buckling and sinking the collapsible.

 The men aboard endured hours in the freezing temperatures, often reciting the Lord's Prayer, until around 4:30 a.m., when one of the occupants (possibly Gracie) called to Lightoller and pointed to the horizon, where they saw that some lifeboats were near.
 Lightoller took a whistle from his pocket and attracted the attention of two of these boats (boat #4 and boat #12).
 Mess steward Cecil Fitzpatrick also used his whistle to call at the lifeboats nearby.
-Around 28 men were subsequently rescued by these boats, with Lightoller taking 16 of them into boat #12 and lifeboat #4 taking other 11 occupants of Collapsible B, which was left adrift in the ocean.
+Around 28 men were subsequently rescued by these boats, with Lightoller taking 16 of them into boat #12 and lifeboat #4 taking the other 11 occupants of Collapsible B, which was left adrift in the ocean.
 At least 27 of them were alive when the Carpathia rescued them on the morning of 15 April.
-(Note: It is believed, according to Harold Bride's testimony, that senior wireless operator Jack Phillips was on board, but died during the night.)
+(Note: It is believed, according to Harold Bride's testimony, that senior wireless operator Jack Phillips was on board, but died during the night.
+However, later in life, he said Phillips ran to the ship's stern after they abandoned the Marconi room and that he never saw him again.)
 On 20 April 1912, the CS Mackay-Bennett, which had been sent to the sinking area to recover bodies, spotted Collapsible B still floating.
-It was seen again on 16 May by the Paul Paix.